Drug Policy

 Although students may be required to meet with a University official regarding the incident, Saint Joseph’s University will support and encourage this behavior by treating it as a health and safety matter, not as a disciplinary incident.
 In rare circumstances, such as cases of repeated, flagrant, or serious violations of the Community Standards (e.g., bodily harm, sexual misconduct, physical or verbal abuse or harassment, distribution of drugs, hazing, theft) or violations that caused the harm to another person requiring emergency response, conduct may be considered more than a health and safety matter.

-IV.
+VI.
 HEALTH RISKS

-Opioids including heroin, codeine, oxycodone and fentanyl, cause the body to have diminished pain reactions, and can cause physical dependence.
+Opioids including heroin, codeine, oxycodone, and fentanyl, cause the body to have diminished pain reactions and can cause physical dependence.
 Opioids are respiratory depressants and their use can be associated with coma and death.

 Depressants including barbiturates, sedatives, and anti-anxiety drugs, depress not only the activity of the brain, causing an effect on the heart and respiration, but also muscle tissues.
 Short-term physical effects include drowsiness, slurred speech, irritability, stupor, and impaired judgment, memory, and attention.
-Long-term effects include disrupted sleep, psychosis, respiratory depression, and coma, and neuropsychological and structural brain damage.
+Long-term effects include disrupted sleep, psychosis, respiratory depression, coma, and neuropsychological and structural brain damage.
 Withdrawal can produce extreme anxiety, insomnia, convulsions, and death.

-Hallucinogens such as LSD (d-lysergic acid diethylamide), disrupt the brain chemicals that enable us to make sense out of our environment.
-LSD and other hallucinogens are potent and extremely unpredictable drugs that produce fast acting and unexpected effects.
+Hallucinogens such as LSD (d-lysergic acid diethylamide), disrupt the brain chemicals that enable us to make sense of our environment.
+LSD and other hallucinogens are potent and extremely unpredictable drugs that produce fast-acting and unexpected effects.
 The most common acute reactions are panic revolving around severe anxiety and intense fear of losing control and psychotic reactions involving severe breaks with reality and persistent hallucinations and delusions.
 Psychotic reactions have been known to last weeks or months and often require hospitalization.
 Delayed effects, or flashbacks, can occur even when use has ceased.

-Inhalants such as cleaning fluids, solvents, aerosols and airplane glue, act on the central nervous system much like such volatile anesthetics as ether and chloroform and they produce bizarre perceptual and hallucinatory actions.
-Short-term physical effects include sneezing, lack of coordination, loss of appetite, rapid heartbeat and seizures.
+Inhalants such as cleaning fluids, solvents, aerosols, and airplane glue, act on the central nervous system much like such volatile anesthetics as ether and chloroform and they produce bizarre perceptual and hallucinatory actions.
+Short-term physical effects include sneezing, lack of coordination, loss of appetite, rapid heartbeat, and seizures.
 Psychological effects include confusion, disorientation, loss of inhibitions, and impulsive behavior that may lead to injuries and accidents.
 Long-term health risks include nosebleeds, loss of consciousness, hepatitis, liver failure, kidney failure, respiratory depression, blood abnormalities, irregular heartbeat, and possible suffocation.

 Amphetamines and amphetamine-like stimulants such as diet pills, methamphetamine or speed, and some ADHD medications (Ritalin, Adderall, Concerta) can cause increased heart rate, blood pressure, and metabolism, as well as increased energy, nervousness, and insomnia.
-High dose usage is associated with rapid breathing, loss of coordination, aggressive or violent behavior, panic, paranoia, psychosis, addiction and heart failure.
+High dose usage is associated with rapid breathing, loss of coordination, aggressive or violent behavior, panic, paranoia, psychosis, addiction, and heart failure.

-V. DRUG RESOURCES
+VII.
+DRUG RESOURCES

 To reflect its commitment to alcohol and drug awareness, the University calls upon key individuals and departments to educate the University community on the dangers of alcohol abuse and drug use: